-On behalf of the faculty and staff of the Department of World Languages at the InterAmerican Campus of Miami Dade College, I extend a warm welcome to our department and invite you to explore the many opportunities to study language with us.
+On behalf of the faculty and staff of the Department of World Languages at the InterAmerican Campus of Miami Dade College, I extend a warm welcome to our department and invite you to explore the many opportunities to study a variety of languages with us.
 We strongly believe in preparing our students to be global citizens able to live, work, and succeed in the 21st century.

 Our department offers language education programs in three areas:

-Our offerings in World Languages, including, French, Italian, Portuguese and Spanish, are designed to help students communicate in variety of languages and meet the language requirements of their respective programs of study.
+Our offerings in Foreign Languages, including, French, German, Italian, Japanese, Portuguese and Spanish, are designed to help students expand their world by learning to communicate in a new language, as well as to meet the language requirements of their respective programs of study.

 The English for Academic Purposes Program fulfills an important mission in assisting the immigrant population in the Miami-Dade County area to learn the English language in order to facilitate continuing education and entry into mainstream America.